-Dimension 1: sources of uncertainty
+Dimension 1: Sources of uncertainty

-The first of the three major dimensions of uncertainty is source, which is further subdivided into three main types: probability, ambiguity, and complexity (Figure 1).
-Probability (otherwise known as risk) refers to the fundamental indeterminacy or stochastic nature of future outcomes and has also been termed first-order or aleatory uncertainty; an example is the point estimate of risk (e.g., "20% probability of benefit from treatment").
-Ambiguity refers to "the lack of reliability, credibility, or adequacy of information" (ref.
-1) about probability and is also known as second-order or epistemic uncertainty.
-"Ambiguity arises in situations in which risk information is unavailable, inadequate, or imprecise" (ref.
-6); a predominant representation is the confidence interval around a point estimate (e.g., "10% to 30% probability of benefit from treatment").
-Complexity refers to features of risk information that make it difficult to understand; examples include conditional probabilities or multiplicity in risk factors, outcomes, or choice options, which diminish their comprehensibility or produce information overload.
+The first of the three major dimensions of uncertainty is source, "which is further subdivided into three main types: probability, ambiguity, and complexity (Figure 1).
+Probability (otherwise known as "risk") refers to the fundamental indeterminacy or stochastic nature of future outcomes, and has also been termed "first-order" or "aleatory" uncertainty; an example is the point estimate of risk (e.g., "20% probability of benefit from treatment").
+Ambiguity refers to the lack of reliability, credibility, or adequacy of information about probability and is also known as "second-order" or "epistemic" uncertainty.
+Ambiguity arises in situations in which risk information is unavailable, inadequate, or imprecise; a predominant representation is the confidence interval around a point estimate (e.g., "10% to 30% probability of benefit from treatment").
+Complexity refers to features of risk information that make it difficult to understand; examples include conditional probabilities or multiplicity in risk factors, outcomes, or choice options, which diminish their comprehensibility or produce information overload."

 Because probability arises from the fundamental indeterminacy of future events, there is no additional source into which it can be further subdivided.
-However, the other main sources of uncertainty, ambiguity, and complexity can be further categorized according to more specific fundamental types and sources (Figure 1).
-Ambiguity in clinical genome sequencing has three principal subtypes: (i) conceptual, (ii) methodological, and (iii) clinical.
+However, the other main sources of uncertainty, ambiguity and complexity, can be further categorized according to more specific fundamental types and sources (Figure 1).
+Ambiguity in clinical genome sequencing has three principal sub-types: 1) conceptual, 2) methodological, and 3) clinical.
 Conceptual ambiguity arises from two main sources.
-The first is model inadequacy: limitations in either the theoretical or the empirical models (e.g., genes, animal systems) used to represent gene-disease mechanisms.
-The second is nosological inadequacy: limitations in the conceptual systems used to classify diseases and phenotypes.4 laboratory samples or processing that result in diagnostic errors.
+The first is model inadequacy: limitations in either the theoretical or empirical models (e.g., genes, animal systems) used to represent genedisease mechanisms.
+The second is nosological inadequacy: limitations in the conceptual systems used to classify diseases and phenotypes.

+Methodological ambiguity, the second principal sub-type of ambiguity, arises from five main sub-sources: 1) sample or data integrity problems, 2) test limitations, 3) unmeasured factors, 4) procedural variability or error, and 5) test misinterpretation.
+Sample or data integrity problems represent deficiencies in laboratory samples or processing, which result in diagnostic error.
 Test limitations represent inherent constraints in the accuracy or precision of laboratory instruments or techniques.
-Unmeasured factors are causal biological variables that affect phenotype but are not currently recognized or assayed.
+Unmeasured factors are causal biological variables that affect phenotype, but are not currently recognized or assayed.
 Procedural variability or error refers to methodological problems that leave existing variants undetected.
-Test misinterpretation refers to failures of laboratory or clinical personnel to correctly annotate or analyze genomic test results or of health-care providers to accurately understand the clinical implications of the results.
+Test misinterpretation refers to failures of laboratory or clinical personnel to correctly annotate or analyze genomic test results, or of health care providers to accurately understand the clinical implications of the results.